-Actor.
-Born October 30, 1945, in New York City.
+Henry Franklin Winkler was born on October 30, 1945, in New York City.
 An effervescent child, he loved performing and by the age of 14, Winkler decided to become an actor.
 Despite poor grades, his excellent audition won him acceptance into Yale University's Drama School.
 At Yale, Winkler devoted his time to performing, often rehearsing one play by day and performing in another by night.
-After graduation he moved back to New York to make his mark on Broadway.
+After graduation, he moved back to New York to make his mark on Broadway.

 In 1973, Winkler moved to Los Angeles to take his shot at a career in television.
 Within two weeks he won a part as Valerie Harper's date on The Mary Tyler Moore Show and followed with a bigger role on The Bob Newhart Show.
 After a month in Los Angeles, Winkler was homesick for life in New York and decided to move back.
 Before packing his bags he went on one last audition, for the role of a biker in producer Garry Marshall's new TV series, Happy Days.
 Marshall originally envisioned a big hunky Italian in the part, but after Winkler's audition, his exhausting search ended.

-On January 15, 1974, Henry Winkler made his television debut as Arthur "Fonzie" Fonzarelli on Happy Days.
-Despite few lines and a secondary place in the story line, Winkler began attracting attention.
+On January 15, 1974, Winkler made his television debut as Arthur "Fonzie" Fonzarelli on Happy Days.
+Despite only having a few lines and a secondary place in the storyline, Winkler began attracting attention.
 Before long, Winkler was receiving top billing alongside Ron Howard.
 His newfound fame was almost overwhelming as "Fonzie Fever" swept the nation.

 Winkler's first major film role also came in 1974 with The Lords of Flatbush, in which he played a member of a Brooklyn gang.